pittpv/sepolia-auto-install/README.md

-# 🛰️ Sepolia Node Installer
+# 🛰️ Sepolia RPC Node Installer All in one

 🇬🇧 [for English](https://github.com/pittpv/sepolia-auto-install/blob/main/en/ "English version of description")